zalyoung/gitlab-handbook/content/handbook/engineering/development/dev/create/remote-development/_index.md

 - **Escalation of Bugs/Technical Debt**: Issues that need urgent attention or adjustments to the timeline.

 **Meeting Objectives:**
-- **Identify and Discuss Topics:**
-  - Team members are encouraged to propose any relevant topics in advance and discuss them during the meeting.
+- **Identify and Discuss Topics:** Team members are encouraged to propose any relevant topics in advance and discuss them during the meeting.

-- **Prioritize Work:**
-  - The meeting serves to clarify the most important work and make decisions on what should take priority.
+- **Prioritize Work:**  The meeting serves to clarify the most important work and make decisions on what should take priority.

 **Post-Meeting Actions:**
-- **Roadmap Assessment:**
-  - After the meeting, the Product Manager will assess the proposed changes and update the epic board(s), which serves as the source of truth for work prioritization.
+- **Roadmap Assessment:** After the meeting, the Product Manager will assess the proposed changes and update the epic board(s), which serves as the source of truth for work prioritization.

-- **Epic Creation and Prioritization:**
-  - New features will be converted into epics and prioritized on the epic board.
-  - The Product Manager will determine the order of feature work and mark upcoming work with the `~"(workspaces|webide)-workflow::unprioritized"` label.
+- **Epic Creation and Prioritization:** Features will be converted into epics and the Product Manager will determine the order of feature work and mark upcoming work with the `~"(workspaces|webide)-workflow::prioritized"` label.

-- **Board Order Guidelines:**
-  - Please avoid changing the order of items on the epic board without consulting the Engineering Manager or Product Manager first.
+- **Board Order Guidelines:** Please avoid changing the order of items on the epic board without consulting the Engineering Manager or Product Manager first.

-#### Async Refinement Process
+#### 3. Async Refinement Process

 The **Async Refinement** process is designed to prepare upcoming work efficiently on the epic board, which serves as our source of truth for prioritization.